 Throughout the years, Peasholm Park has had a number of highs and lows including vandalism.
 But, it’s stood strong and is a true testament to Scarborough’s heritage.

 Peasholm Park still continues to inspire thousands that visit here from all over the world and never fails to create fond memories.

 Although Peasholm Park is a protected heritage attraction today, that doesn’t mean it isn’t kept up to date and completely oblivious to modern times.

 There are so many things to do here that appeal to all ages and interests.

-From concerts on the bandstand, Naval Warfare, a putting green, boating, locally made ice creams and Pagoda temples!
+From concerts on the bandstand, Naval Warfare, putting green, boating, locally made ice creams, and Pagoda temples!